nonoo/kappanhang/README.md

 - Make sure network settings (on the Icom IC-705 in: `Menu -> Set -> WLAN set -> Remote settings`) are the following:
   - **Network control** is turned on.
-  - **Network user 1** username is `beer` and the password is `beerbeer`.
-    These are fixed as the password encoding of the RS-BA1 protocol has not been decrypted yet.
-See [passcode.txt](passcode.txt) for more information.
   - **UDP ports** are on their default values:
     - Control port: `50001`
     - Serial port: `50002`